upstairs-at-erics/infisical-conf/README.md

 Designed for reproducible, scriptable, configuration workflows.

 ## Motivation
 - Single source of truth for Python Secrets in a Homelab environment.
-- Keeping Dry when handling Secrets - Simplifying access to Secrets and avoiding bloat code in scripts
+- Simplify access to Secrets and avoiding code bloat in scripts.
+- Consistent approach to managing Secrets in code.
 - pip installable package
 - Easy to use and remember methods.

 ## Security Considerations
-- Built for use in development environments - not claiming to be enterprise grade - don't use it unless you fully understand it's function and purpose.
+- Built for use in development environments - not claiming to be enterprise grade - don't use unless it's function and purpose is understood.
 - Authenticated using a Machine Identity (Client ID + Client Secret).
 - No unrestricted access to the Infisical workspace - access to content strictly defined in the authenticated identity.
-- Whatever the client can access is exactly the same set of secrets, folders, and environments visible to a human user in the Infisical UI with same credentials.
+- Whatever the client can access is exactly the same set of secrets, folders, and environments accesible to a user in the UI using same credentials.
 - No hidden elevation, no additional scope, and no bypass of Infisical’s RBAC model.
 - The local cache is in-memory - never written to disk or otherwise persisted - exists only for the lifetime of the process.
 - Logging can be redacted using keywords at startup so no values ever recorded in logs.